UltraCart/rest_api_v2_sdk_ruby/docs/ItemApi.md

 api_instance = UltraCartAdminV2::ItemApi.new

 opts = {
-  parent_category_id: 56 # Integer | The parent category to retrieve items for.
+  parent_category_id: 56, # Integer | The parent category to retrieve items for.
 Unspecified means all items on the account.
 0 = root
+  _limit: 56, # Integer | The maximum number of records to return on this one API call.
+  _offset: 56, # Integer | Pagination of the record set.
+Offset is a zero based index.
+  _since: "_since_example", # String | Fetch items that have been created/modified since this date/time.
+  _sort: "_sort_example", # String | The sort order of the items.
+See documentation for examples
+  _expand: "_expand_example", # String | The object expansion to perform on the result.
+See documentation for examples
+  _placeholders: true # BOOLEAN | Whether or not placeholder values should be returned in the result.
+Useful for UIs that consume this REST API.
 }

 begin